DamianZaremba/damianzaremba.co.uk/content/_posts/2010-06-06-5min-hack-in-python.markdown

  continue

 if ip in ignoredIPs:
- print "%s is an ingored ip, ignoring" % (ip) continue
+ print "%s is an ignored ip, ignoring" % (ip) continue

 print "%s not allready banned, banning for %s failed attempts" % (host, number)